HanRongDa HRD-757: An evolving review

 Value

 I stick to my opinion that the radio is overpriced at $90 on Amazon or $70 on AliExpress.
 I can get a very similar LiJiANi Rd239 for around $40 on Amazon with the current coupon, and it matches the HanRongDa feature for feature except for UHF, the thermometer and the largely-unnecessary app.
-The HRD-757 has a better display a feels higher in quality, but they match up in performance.
+The HRD-757 has a better display and feels higher in quality, but they match up in performance.
 The LiJiANi has a much brighter flashlight plus a reading light.
+Both have backlit keys.

 Recommendation

 If you already have a good shortwave radio, then this is not a bad add-on to get Weather, V.UHF, a flashlight, AIR band, MP3 play/record and Bluetooth.
-The bright display and backlit keys are its main claim to fame.
+The bright display and backlit keys are its main claim to fame, plus above average audio quality is an attraction for those who listen to music on their radio.
 As a shortwave radio it’s not very refined, lacks SSB, and has overly broad bandwidth.

 To Do